PS Vinothraj

-PS Vinothraj (born 18 June 1988) is a Tamil film director and screenwriter.
-He wrote and directed the critically-acclaimed Tamil film, Pebbles (Koozhangal) which is also his debut film.
+P. S. Vinothraj (born 18 June 1988) is an Indian film director and a screenwriter.
+He wrote and directed the Tamil film, Pebbles (Koozhangal) which is also his debut film.
 Pebbles was screened at the 50th International Film Festival Rotterdam held in Netherlands on 4 February 2021, where it received the Tiger Award at the festival.
+It is the second Indian film to win this award.
 It was selected as the Indian entry for the Best International Feature Film at the 94th Academy Awards, but was not nominated.

 Early life

-PS Vinothraj was born on 18 June 1988 in Madurai, Tamil Nadu.
-Vinothraj's father, Palani, died when Vinothraj was nine.
-He had to drop out of school and work in the flower markets of Madurai as a daily wage labourer carrying heavy bundles of flowers.
+Vinothraj's father died when Vinothraj was in class 4.
+He had to drop out of school and work in the flower markets of Madurai as a daily wage labourer.
 He went to Tiruppur at the age of 14 to work there in one of the town's textile factories.
 He joined a tutorial college and studied there for a couple of years.
-Eventually, seeing his fellow co-workers have their lives destroyed, he decided to leave the place at the age of 19 and go to Chennai and work in cinema.
+Eventually, seeing his fellow co-workers have their lives destroyed, he decided to leave the place and go to Chennai and work in cinema.